13 Essential Vitamins Your Body Needs to Stay Healthy

 Essential vitamins your body needs: Niacin (Vitamin B3)

 Vitamin B3 is important for the body.
 It’s used to metabolize energy and promote normal growth.
 In large doses, Vitamin B3 can also lower cholesterol.
-(Check out 10 more was to lower your cholesterol.)

 Where to get Vitamin B: Lean meats, poultry, seafood, milk; eggs, legumes, fortified breads, cereals.